godotengine/godot-docs/classes/class_texturelayered.rst

 **Inherited By:** :ref:`CompressedTextureLayered<class_CompressedTextureLayered>`, :ref:`ImageTextureLayered<class_ImageTextureLayered>`, :ref:`PlaceholderTextureLayered<class_PlaceholderTextureLayered>`

-Base class for 3D texture types.
+Base class for texture types which contain the data of multiple :ref:`Image<class_Image>`\ s.
+Each image is of the same size and format.

 Description
 -----------

 Base class for :ref:`Texture2DArray<class_Texture2DArray>`, :ref:`Cubemap<class_Cubemap>` and :ref:`CubemapArray<class_CubemapArray>`.
 Cannot be used directly, but contains all the functions necessary for accessing the derived resource types.

 Data is set on a per-layer basis.
 For :ref:`Texture2DArray<class_Texture2DArray>`\ s, the layer specifies the array layer.

+All images need to have the same width, height and number of mipmap levels.

+A ``TextureLayered`` can be loaded with ``method ResourceFormatLoader.load``.

+To create such a texture file yourself, re-import your image files using the Godot Editor import presets.

+Internally, Godot maps these files to their respective counterparts in the target rendering driver (GLES3, Vulkan).

 Methods
 -------